TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/notes/02-sql-queries.md

 - queries are used to retrieve information - a result set
 - use the `SELECT` clause

-**AS keyword**
+**AS**

+- keyword that allows you to rename a column using an alias

 ```sql
 SELECT column_name AS 'alias_name'
 FROM table_name
 ```

-`AS` keyword that allows you to rename a column using an alias

 NOTE:

-- can be any thing, as long as it is in single quotes.
+- the alias can be any thing, as long as it appears in single quotes.
-- the alias ONLY appears in the result set - the actual column is NOT renamed.
+- it ONLY appears in the result set - the actual column is NOT renamed.

 ```sql
 select name as 'title', imdb_rating as 'IMDB'
 from movies;
 ```

-**Distinct**
+**DISTINCT**

 - filter out duplicate values - returning only unique values.